Proudly serving VT and NH including - Colchester, Keene, Burlington and nearby1-855-248-5226

 When the soil beneath a concrete slab shrinks or settles, the slab itself is also likely to settle, often cracking in the process.
 Slab piers restore stability by connecting the slab to competent soil at greater depth.

 During installation, a small hole is cored through the concrete floor.
-A slab bracket is assembled beneath the concrete slab, and steel tubes are hydraulically driven down through this bracket.
+A slab bracket is assembled beneath the concrete slab, and steel tubes are hydraulically driven down through this bracket assembly.

 When the slab piers have reached competent soils, the weight of the slab is transferred through the piers to load-bearing soils below.
 If possible, the slab is lifted back to level position.